ZacharyCK/ZacharyCK/README.md

 - 👋 Hi, I’m @ZacharyCK
-- 👀 I’m interested in building web sites.
-Specifically, UI/UX
+- 👀 I’m interested in Data Analytics
-- 🌱 I’m currently learning fronte end design/development.
-HTML, CSS, JS.
-Going to learn React and WP in the future.
+- 🌱 I’m currently learning and building projects using Python libraries, SQL and Data Visualization Tools
-- 💞️ I’m looking to collaborate on building an e-commerce site.
+- 💞️ I’m looking to collaborate on projects relating to Data Analysis.
 - 📫 How to reach me zachary.c.kohs@gmail.com

 <!---